 Rio Tinto Alcan’s AP Technology leadership surpasses all records for reliability, efficiency and productivity.
-Offering world class environmental, health and safety improvements, AP technology is the aluminum industry's cleanest technology with the lowest cost.
-World wide, Rio Tinto Alcan delivers the industry's most comprehensive and sustainable smelting AP technology and engineering with a century of aluminum production.
+Offering world-class environmental, health and safety improvements, AP Technology is the aluminium industry's cleanest technology with the lowest cost.
+Worldwide, Rio Tinto Alcan delivers the industry's most comprehensive and sustainable smelting technology and engineering with a century of aluminium production experience.

 Smelter modernization technology

-Raw materials that would be used in the process include: alumina from Australia; liquid pitch from Korea; and calcined coke from our Strathcona Plant in Edmonton, Alberta.
+Raw materials that would be used in the process include: alumina from Australia; liquid pitch from Korea; and calcined coke.

 Alumina is stored in silos until it is required.
 Before being used in the process, the alumina is fed through devices known as dry scrubbers where it functions as a scrubbing medium to clean emissions.